angra007/stock-market-recommender/README.md

 # stock-market-recommender
-- A sample implementation for clean architecture following the latest android development by google.
+- A sample implementation of clean architecture following the latest android development by google.
+- Used latest Android Jetpack
+- Used Jetpack Compose
+- Multimodule architecture
+- Unit testing